 Katie Walsh - Development Intern (2015)

 Before I started my internship at Together, I worked for a private sector consultancy company for four years.
-I decided that I wanted a career change, and the position at Together offered a great opportunity for me to do this.
-I was drawn to the third sector as I have always loved volunteering, and I developed a keen interest in children's rights through working with children's charities in India, Uganda and Peru.
+I decided that I wanted a career change, and I was drawn to the third sector as I have always loved volunteering.
+Working with children's charities in India, Uganda and Peru also gave me a keen interest in children's rights.
+It was hard to find a job in the charity sector without any professional experience, but the position at Together finally gave me the chance I needed.

 My role at Together was to develop a business plan for a new training programme in children's rights directed at public bodies and NGOs, specifically focused on the Children and Young People (Scotland) Act 2014.
 I also helped the Policy and Communications Officer to deliver training seminars at a conference in Aberdeen.
 The work was challenging and stimulating, and I thoroughly enjoyed it.
 I also had a great time working with the Together team who were extremely welcoming, friendly and supportive.